 Making a connection Between a HC-05 and a HC-06: Method 1

-Using the CMODE command we have an easy way to connect the HC-05 and the HC-06.
-When the HC-O5 is configured to pair with any address (AT+CMODE=1) it should connect to a HC-06 automatically.
+Using the CMODE command we have an easy way to connect the HC-05 and the HC-06 (or 2 HC05s).
+When the HC-O5 is configured to pair with any address (AT+CMODE=1) it should connect to a Slave module automatically.
 No binding etc is required.

-I am using the zs-040 modules and other modules should be the same.
-If you have issues check the data sheet for your modules.
+I am using the zs-040 modules with firmware 2.0-20100601 and other modules with the same firmware will be the same.
+If you have issues check the data sheet for your module.